emiltj/NLP_exam_2021/README.md

 ### Run notebook

-Run notebook ```analysis.ipynb```*
+Run notebook ```Analysis.ipynb```*

-* If you are using the preprocessed data, you may simply choose to skip all chunks within "preprocessing" in the script
+\* If you are using the preprocessed data, you may simply choose to skip all chunks within "preprocessing" in the script

 ### Perform word embedding analysis